zooniverse/Panoptes-Front-End/README.md

 ### Development

-New GitHub PRs from within the Zooniverse organisation will be staged by Jenkins as part of the CI process.
+New GitHub PRs from within the Zooniverse organisation will be staged as part of the CI process.
 Once CI finishes, your changes should be staged at https://pr-{PR-Number}.pfe-preview.zooniverse.org.
-Jenkins sometimes times out before finishing the build.
-If a PR build fails, use the link to Jenkins (from your PR) to log in and try restarting the build.

 For testing with production data, you can add `env=production` to your development url, e.g. `localhost:3735/lab?env=production`.
 Note that it is removed on every page refresh.